-- You create the backup data by executing the backupsystem command. - Make sure that the following items are the same on the host where the backup data was created and the host to which the backup data is being restored: - The JP1/AO installation folder path - The version, revision, and restriction code of the installed JP1/AO^{#1} - The host name^{#2} - The IP address - The system locale - #1 You can view the version, revision, and restriction code of JP1/AO in the About dialog box.
+- You create the backup data by executing the backupsystem command. - Make sure that the following items are the same on the host where the backup data was created and the host to which the backup data is being restored: - The JP1/AO installation folder path - The version, revision, and restriction code of the installed JP1/AO^{#1} - The environment for Hitachi Command Suite products (configuration, version number, revision number, and restriction code) - The system locale

+#1 You can view the version, revision, and restriction code of JP1/AO in the Version.txt is stored in the JP1/AO installation folder.